Skip to Content

 See some beautiful garden walkways for inspiration.

-2. Design a mosaic
+2. Design a Mosaic

 You can also use river rocks to design your own beautiful mosaic.
 You can create your own or use a pattern to put any type of design into your chosen landscaping.
 Some people like to put a monogram, family crest, or initials.
 Or you might design a flower, bird, or other natural elements.

-3. Replace mulch
+3. Replace Mulch

 Another great use for river rock is to replace mulch.
 Mulch typically has to be replaced each season, but river rock will stay for many, many years: just make sure to lay a thick, durable weed cloth barrier on the ground before you add your river rocks.

-4. Line the front of your home
+4. Line the Front of Your Home

 You can also use river rock to line the front of your home or all around the perimeter of your home.
 It gives a sleek, clean appearance and helps reduce and prevent weeds from growing right alongside your house.

-5. Line your driveway
+5. Line Your Driveway

 You can use river rock to decorate one or both sides of your driveway.
 You can use the rocks alone or with plants and lawn décor added.
 If your local climate suits it, succulents and cacti do well like this.

-6. Decorate a slope
+6. Decorate a Slope

 If your yard has a slope, it can be difficult to find plants that grow well there and other landscaping elements that will not run off when it rains.

 River rock can be a great, low-maintenance choice for decorating a yard slope.
 In the image above, you can see a beautiful marriage of colorful flowers, large rocks, and river rocks that are pleasant to look at and easy to maintain.
+Here are some essential things to know about landscaping with river rock.

 Advantages of Landscaping with River Rocks

 There are several advantages to using river rock in landscaping, but one of the first is that the maintenance is so easy.
 There is virtually no maintenance once you install the rocks.
 You can if they get dirty and you want to hose them off with a water hose.
 Many people don’t even bother to do that since a bit of dirt gives it a more natural look anyway.
+Some other advantages are:

-• doesn’t attract pests
+• Doesn’t attract pests

-• has many colors and options available
+• Has many colors and options available

-• holds up well in high-traffic areas
+• Holds up well in high-traffic areas

-• lasts much longer than mulch
+• Lasts much longer than mulch

-• helps you save money
+• Helps you save money on mulxh and upkeep

-• durable and doesn’t break down easily
+• Durable and doesn’t break down easily

 Now, let’s take a look at some of the potential disadvantages.

-Disadvantages Landscaping with River Rocks
+Disadvantages of Landscaping with River Rocks

 There are always some downsides to consider, even with the best ideas.
 Possible disadvantages of river rock include: